Our Mission

 The Workshop

-Plasmonica organizes every year a Workshop on Plasmonics and Nano-Optics, every time in a different location throughout Italy.
-It aims at bringing together the Italian nanophotonics community as well as expanding our collaboration network to foreign researchers (mostly Europeans).
-We make specific effort to provide a platform for showcasing their research to to young scientists, spanning from PhD students to early-stage group leaders.
+Plasmonica organizes every year a Workshop on Plasmonics and Nano-Optics, each time in a different location throughout Italy.
+It aims at bringing together the Italian nanophotonics community as well as expanding our collaboration network to foreign researchers (mostly European).
+We make a specific effort to provide young scientists, spanning from PhD students to early-stage group leaders, with a platform for showcasing their latest research.

 The topics of the workshop typically include: